Sweepstakes Entry Frequency - Can You Enter Sweepstakes More Than Once?

 Understanding Sweepstakes Entry Restrictions

 How often can you enter sweepstakes?
 Some giveaways allow you to enter once, while others allow you to enter as often as you like.
-In order to know whether you can enter to win multiple times, and if so, when you can return to enter again, you need to understand entry frequency.
+To know if you can enter more than once, and if so, when you can return to enter again, you need to check the entry frequency.

-The entry frequency can be found by reading the sweepstakes rules.
-You can usually find them quickly by searching the rules for terms like "limit" or "per person" (as in "limit of one entry per person per day).
+You can find the entry frequency by reading the sweepstakes rules.
+To do this more quickly, quickly searching the rules for terms like "limit" or "per person" — as in "limit of one entry per person per day.

-While the entry frequency of the giveaway you want to enter may seem self-explanatory, there are some nuances that are important to know to be sure that you neither get yourself accidentally disqualified nor miss out on chances of winning.
-So here's a look at what companies really mean with their frequencies.
+There are some nuances about the entry frequency that are important to know to be sure that you neither get yourself accidentally disqualified nor miss out on chances of winning.
+Here's a quick guide to tell you what giveaways really mean with their frequencies.

 One Entry, Daily, and Other Time Periods Used in Entry Frequencies